-Acadia Healthcare Company, Inc. (the "Company") develops and operates acute inpatient psychiatric facilities, specialty treatment facilities, comprehensive treatment centers ("CTCs"), residential treatment centers and facilities providing outpatient behavioral healthcare services to serve the behavioral healthcare and recovery needs of communities throughout the United States (the "U.S.") and Puerto Rico.
-At December 31, 2023, the Company operated 253 behavioral healthcare facilities with approximately 11,200 beds in 38 states and Puerto Rico.
+Unless the context otherwise requires, all references herein to "Acadia," "the Company," "we," "us" or "our" mean Acadia Healthcare Company, Inc. and its consolidated subsidiaries.
+Acadia Healthcare Company, Inc. is a holding company whose direct and indirect subsidiaries own and operate acute inpatient psychiatric facilities, specialty treatment facilities, comprehensive treatment centers ("CTCs"), residential treatment centers and facilities providing outpatient behavioral healthcare services to serve the behavioral healthcare and recovery needs of communities throughout the United States (the "U.S.") and Puerto Rico.
+At December 31, 2024, these subsidiaries operated 262 behavioral healthcare facilities with approximately 11,850 beds in 39 states and Puerto Rico.
+The terms "facilities," "centers," "clinics," and "hospitals" refer to entities owned, operated, or managed by subsidiaries of Acadia Healthcare Company, Inc. References herein to "employees" refer to employees of subsidiaries of Acadia Healthcare Company, Inc.